 The combinations are nearly endless and they will build some serious strength and mental fortitude.

 This one is pretty simple and incredibly effective.
 Pick a single, simple exercise, and perform it every day.
-For example, in May I completed 200m of walking lunges every single day for 30 days.
+For example, in the past, I’ve completed 200m of walking lunges every single day for 30 days.
+Running 1-mile, every single day, and 300 Kettlebell Swings per day for 30-days.
 No matter what else I was training that day I finished off my session with 200m of lunges.
 This past June I completed 350 kettlebell swings every single day and then went about my normal training routine.